steinbrennerlab/figure_examples/README.md

 # alluvial_diagrams
-Visualizing flow of genes through different conditions using ggplot and ggalluvial
+Visualizing flow of gene categorizations from DESeq output through different conditions using ggplot and ggalluvial

 See alluvial.html for rendered markdown and outputs